ViseROM/TransitionAnimationDemo/README.md

 —— Code that references a file path may need to be modified depending on how the coding environment you used manages folders/directories ——

-—— There is an executable JAR called "TransitionAnimationDemo.jar" that will run the "end product" of the code ——
+—— There is an executable JAR called "TransitionAnimationDemo.jar" that will run the "end product" of the code (Requires JDK 15.0.2 or newer) ——